Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 4. Power on the device.
 A USB drive should become available.
 5. Copy the firmware file onto the USB drive.
 The device should restart automatically with Rad Pro installed.

 **Note:** Some devices require holding the power button from power-on until the firmware is copied and the device restarts.
-Others may need the Right/Settings key pressed simultaneously with the power key to make the USB drive available.
+Others may need the Right/Settings key pressed simultaneously with the OK/Power key to make the USB drive available.

 **Troubleshooting:** If the installation fails, press the reset switch next to the USB connector and repeat the process.
 To restore the device, use the [original firmware](firmware).
 For persistent issues, refer to the [FNIRSI GC-01 alternative installation instructions](install-stlink.md).